© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Grovely Castle and earthworks N of Grovely Wood is a scheduled monument protected by Historic England under reference 1005604.
 View the official record →

-Grovely Castle is an Iron Age hillfort located north of Grovely Wood in Wiltshire.
+Grovely Castle and earthworks north of Grovely Wood is a motte-and-bailey castle situated in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005604.

 Grovely Castle and earthworks N of Grovely Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005604.